macloo/junglegame/README.md

 This exercise is supposed to teach us (beginners) more about object-oriented programming concepts.
 In a previous exercise, we started building a game with skeleton classes provided by Zed.
 This time, we start from scratch and design our own text game (like Zork or Adventure).

+In ex.
+43, everything was coded in a single .py file.
+Now, in ex.
+45, we are tasked with using multiple files (modules).

 ## Current Status

 At this point, most things do not run yet.
-However, you can step through a few locations, and nothing throws an error
+However, you can step through a few locations, and nothing throws an error.

 ## Game History